nunobrum/ExcelComparator/README.md

 # ExcelComparator
 VBA macros that compare difference between Excel Worksheet comparators

+Version 1.8a (24 January 2018)
+Fixing problem when opening for the first time.

+Version 1.8 (15 December 2017)
+Formula Compare and Sync Browsing by default

 Version 1.7b (19 November 2017)
 Minor correction in the Sync Navigation